Activists’ letter aims grievances at Marc Edwards; he calls it “science anarchy”

 By Jan Worth-Nelson

+Note: This piece was altered Saturday evening, June 2, to add several paragraphs from flintwaterstudy.com’s response to the flintcomplaints.com letter, received after the article was originally written.

-A Virginia Polytechnic Institute professor who emerged in 2015 as one of the “heroes” of the Flint Water Crisis, Marc Edwards, is now being bitterly called to account by a Who’s Who of activists in the city that put him in the national spotlight.
+A Virginia Polytechnic Institute professor who emerged in 2015 as one of the heroes of the Flint Water Crisis, Marc Edwards, is now being bitterly called to account by a Who’s Who of activists in the city that put him in the national spotlight.
 The subsequent response from Edwards, counter-attacking in response to a May 10 letter, suggests that some of the wrenching interpersonal aftereffects of the water crisis — and questions about the role of citizen activists and whose science to believe — are far from subsiding.

 The letter has appeared on a website forwarded to East Village Magazine called “FlintComplaints.com.”
 It is addressed to “the scientific and engineering communities,” beginning as follows: